Is Evidence-based Medicine the Enemy of Genomic Medicine?

 Interestingly, though, the other eight mainly concerned ways of making guidelines and recommendations more user-friendly for their intended recipients, such as piloting the guideline among stakeholders.
 Of all the groups evaluated by Gopalakrishna et al, the EGAPP working group is the only group that has focused exclusively on genomic medicine applications.

 New diagnostic and prognostic tests are constantly being developed.
 Arguably, one of the biggest growth areas is in genomic tests, which now cut across virtually every clinical discipline including oncology, cardiology, neuroscience and infectious diseases, to name just a few.
 Although representing only a tiny fraction of genomics publications, most of which report primary research, the numbers of published guidelines for genomic applications are growing too.
-Our office’s ongoing horizon scanning effort identified 38 such articles published in a single year from May 2012 to May 2013External Web Site Icon.
+Our office’s ongoing horizon scanning effort identified 38 such articles published in a single year from May 2012 to May 2013.
 The articles reflect guidelines and recommendations from several organizations and expert groups in the US and around the world and cover topics across the lifespan.

 As genomics becomes part of mainstream healthcare and public health, many if not most professional societies and guideline developers will begin to integrate genomic topics in their recommendation making.
 Because of the rapidly developing nature of the field, it will become increasingly crucial for minimum standards and review methods be developed and applied by various groups.
 Guidelines we can trust will become a cornerstone of the successful implementation of genomic medicine in practice.